 The Kinesis CX Race frame builds up into your typical racing cyclocross bike.
 For many a Kinesis was probably their first cyclocross bike, bought as a frame and cobbled together from spare parts.
 The CX Race is the successor to Kinesis' perennially popular Crosslight Pro6 and now gets a Columbus Futura Cross fork to lead out its Super Plastic Formed Scandium alloy frame.

-This is the bike that propelled Wout Van Aert to a trio of Cyclocross World Championship victories, and takes its name from the Belgian province where he triumphed in 2016.
+This is the bike of three-time cyclocross world champion Wout Van Aert, and takes its name from the Belgian province where he triumphed in 2016.
 The full carbon frame is disc brake-only, and can be set up for 1x or 2x drivetrains.
 It can take up to 40mm tyres if you want thicker rubber for when you're not racing, and the geometry is classic CX with a raised bottom bracket and plenty of reach.
 A neat addition requested by Van Aert himself is the positioning of the seat tube bottle cage bolts lower down, for greater comfort when shouldering the bike.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.